logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 The A9 report is designed to show the percentage of completed episodes that have outcome measures recorded.
 Its purpose is to allow monitoring of adherence to the minimum requirements for outcome recording - i.e. measures to be recorded at Episode Start and Episode End.
-Note that unlike the requirements set out in :ref:`category-out-3` for the Out series reports where the same measure must be collected at start and finish, the A9 will accept any combination of measures provided there is at least one at the start of the episode and one at the end of the episode.

 Key specifications: